gordobil/inception.42/USER_DOC.md

 4. Fill in your environment variables.
 5. To check that the project started correctly and all the services are running: `make status`.
 6. Open a browser and go to: `https://$(URL)`.
-    The certificate is self-signed.
-Your browser will show a security warning.
+    The certificate is self-signed and your browser will show a security warning.
 Click **Advanced → Accept the risk and continue**.
 7. Go to `https://$(URL)/wp-admin`to access the administration panel.
 8. Log in with the WordPress anministrator credentials.